-The AD7993/AD7994 are successive approximation analog-to-digital converters based around a capacitive DAC.
-Figure 18 and Figure 19 show simplified schematics of an ADC during the acquisition and conversion phase, respectively.
-Figure 18 shows an ADC during the acquisition phase.
-SW2 is closed and SW1 is in Position A. The comparator is held in a balanced condition and the sampling capacitor acquires the signal on $V{\rm INX}$.
+The AD7997/AD7998 are successive approximation analog-to-digital converters based around a capacitive DAC.
+Figure 18 and Figure 19 show simplified schematics of the ADC during the acquisition and conversion phase, respectively.
+Figure 18 shows the acquisition phase.
+SW2 is closed and SW1 is in position A, the comparator is held in a balanced condition, and the sampling capacitor acquires the signal on $V{\rm IN}$.